-During her first visit to Sentara Martha Jefferson Hospital’s High-Risk Breast Program, shortly after its inception in 2017, Gomez was assessed as having a lifetime risk for breast cancer of nearly 50 percent– significantly higher than the average lifetime risk of 13 percent.
+During her first visit to Sentara Martha Jefferson Hospital’s High-Risk Breast Program, shortly after its inception in 2017 with support from The Women’s Committee, Gomez was assessed as having a lifetime risk for breast cancer of nearly 50 percent– significantly higher than the average lifetime risk of 13 percent.

 “That was definitely scary news to hear,” recalls the energetic attorney, 49, who juggles a full life as president of Allen & Carwile, P.C, mom to two daughters and two step-children, and Waynesboro’s Commissioner of Accounts.

 Despite the many demands on her time, Fran takes action daily to reduce her risk, from regular exercise to limitations on her alcohol consumption.
 She also makes the trip from her home in Staunton to Sentara Martha Jefferson for increased monitoring through screening mammography and breast magnetic resonance imaging (MRI) scans.

 “They really stay on top of things,” says Gomez of her team of nurse practitioners and oncologists at the High-Risk Breast Program, whom she credits with educating her well about her risk and giving her the tools to respond to it proactively.